Marcelaria: Taxonomy

-Marcelaria is a genus of crustose lichens in the family Trypetheliaceae.
-It has three species.
 The genus was circumscribed in 2013 by André Aptroot, Matthew P. Nelsen, and Sittiporn Parnmen, with Marcelaria purpurina assigned as the type species.
-The genus contains species that were previously in the Laurera purpurina species group.
+The genus contains species that were previously in the Laurera purpurina species complex.
 Species in Marcelaria contain secondary compounds such as red, orange, and yellow anthraquinones, and sometimes lichexanthone.
 The genus name honours Brazilian lichenologist Marcela Cáceres.